-With 90 per cent of graduates employed in a professional or managerial role six months after graduation, the connections we provide are meaningful and will have a direct impact on your employability.
+With 90% of graduates employed in a professional or managerial role six months after graduation, the connections we provide are meaningful and will have a direct impact on your employability.
 [Source: Unistats].

 We’re an employment-focused course: preparing you for your chosen career is our priority.
 Developing the next generation of chartered civil engineers means providing you with opportunities to connect and engage with the industry, from site visits and guest speakers to work placements.

-Our graduates are employed in a wide variety of roles and disciplines across both he public and private sectors, here in the UK and overseas.
+Our graduates are employed in a wide variety of roles and disciplines across both the public and private sectors, here in the UK and overseas.
 Possible career paths include: